Eo300/apbs-web/README.md

 If Docker is installed on your machine, you can build this web UI as a container image.

 ### `docker build`
-To build the image, run the followingin the project directory:
+To build the image, run the following in the project directory:
 ```shell
 docker build -t <TAG>
 ```